cloudsftp/blog/content/posts/qmk-is-amazing/qmk-is-amazing.md

 todo: insert code here (only third layer)

-- one layer switching to workspace numpad-like
-- new: one layer moving window to workspace numpad-like (awkward before bc of shift)

 then i thought:
 It would be nice to hold down both keys to execute both things one after the other: